Song requests, music through your Twitch chat bot

 Adjusting when a song starts and ends

-You can adjust the starting and ending position of a song by setting its playback position.
+The start and end position of a song can be adjusted by setting its playback position.

 Adjusting playback for songs in the secondary playlist